Archive for the ‘Weight Loss’ Category

 For the nearly 67 million children who weigh less than they should due to chronic hunger, completing school is an unlikely reality.
 Studies have shown that underweight children will probably spend fewer years in school, which, in turn, has a measurable impact on how much they earn in adulthood. ***END of ARTICLE***

-Some reports state that there are approximately 50 million Americans who go on a diets each year – yet only 5 percent keep the weight they lose off.
+Some reports state that there are approximately 50 million Americans who go on a diets each year – yet only 5 percent keep the weight off that they lost.
 Many people trying to lose weight continually struggle to find an effective weight loss method, yet millions of people are starving to death.
 Why?
 Awareness!

 I would have to believe that most people do not know what’s happening around the world, let alone in their own neighborhood.
 And I believe it all starts with awareness.
 Being aware of the problems facing, not only, our neighborhood and/or nation, but other countries around the world is the first step towards ending the world hunger problem, not to mention obesity.

-If you’re looking to lose weight, or looking for a weight loss program try TriVita’s Leanology.
-If you’d like to lose weight and help end hunger around the world at the same time, contact the Help End Hunger Now Foundation.
+If you’re looking to lose weight, or looking for a weight loss program click here.
+Chronic hunger and weight loss go hand in hand when you have organizations like the Help End Hunger Foundation and TriVita® working to stop the world hunger issues, while helping people lose weight.
+If you’d like to help end hunger around the world, and lose weight at the same time, contact TriVita® or the Help End Hunger Now Foundation.

 Jeffrey Sloe